For Authors|For Editors|For Reviewers

 • Maintaining connection to the Editorial Board and assisting the Editorial Office in the smooth management of the journal.

-• Providing suggestions for editors when needed.
+• Providing suggestions for Editors when needed.

-• Responsibilities for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and Special Issue topics, and appointing new Editorial Board members.
+• Responsibilities for the academic quality of the publication process, including acceptance decisions, approval of Guest Editor(s) and Special Issue topics, and appointing new Editorial Board members.

 2.2 Editorial Board Member

-An Editorial Board Member will be responsible for:
+An Editorial Board member will be responsible for:

-• Working closely with the editors and other Editorial Board members to develop the Journal’s editorial vision, policy and practices.
+• Working closely with the Editors and other Editorial Board members to develop the Journal’s editorial vision, policy and practices.

 • Providing expertise, advice, and assessment assistance to the Editors.